4/4/14: New College Scholarships for Maine Adults Offered by University of Maine System

 Those adults returning to a university will be in good company.
 At the University of Maine System, adult students age 25 or older currently represent more than 36% of all students enrolled in degree programs and more than 60% of those attending part-time.

 Currently there are very few scholarships or other forms of financial aid available in Maine for adults, especially those who work full-time.

 “One of the many challenges adults face as they return to college is financing their education,” noted Rosa Redonnett, UMS Chief Student Affairs Officer.
 “Since our goal is degree completion, we’ve set up a tiered scholarship program so Mainers who have previously earned a significant number of credits are incentivized to quickly complete their degrees.
 And we are also providing smaller scholarships for those who have completed a handful of courses toward a degree, but want to finish that work.”

-In addition, a new “concierge” service has been established to guide students to assist adult students, in the same way that the hospitality industry has concierges to help guide guests to explore a new area.
-The university concierges, based in 15 Maine communities, will help adult students achieve their educational goals through activities such as applying to a university, choosing a major, finding financial assistance, and registering for courses.
+In addition, a new “navigator” service has been established to guide students to assist adult students.
+The university navigators, based in 15 Maine communities, will help adult students achieve their educational goals through activities such as applying to a university, choosing a major, finding financial assistance, and registering for courses.